synthetic-borealis/CovTracker/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the the app on a mobile divice
 - See hover states for all interactive elements on the page
+- Add their symptoms on a daily basis
 - View each planet page and toggle between "Overview", "Internal Structure", and "Surface Geology"

 ### Screenshot